Synesis-LLC/ceph/doc/man/8/ceph-rest-api.rst

     client-specific configuration options in the config file, and also is the name used for authentication when connecting to the cluster (the entity name appearing in 'ceph auth ls' output, for example).
 The default is 'client.restapi'.

-.. option:: -i/--id id

-   specifies the client 'id', which will form the clientname as 'client.<id>' if clientname is not set.
-If -n/-name is set, that takes precedence.

    Also, global Ceph options are supported.